JeremySH/KataQuery/README.md

 ```
 cd KataQuery
-make
+make command-line
 ```

 This will build the KataGo engine and create a virtual environment necessary for running KataQuery.

-If the default build doesn't work for you (pyinstaller tries to build a clickable app) you can try:
+To build a "frozen" app bundle, just

 ```
-make command-line
+make
 ```

+Note: the utility of frozen apps on linux is questionable, but they're very nice on MacOS.

 To run KataQuery, type: